-By consenting, you state you understand and agree that your MO HealthNet insurance will be billed to partially pay the cost of IEP services and that the necessary information about your child and the IEP services may be shared with the MO HealthNet Division, a contracted billing agent, and/or a physician to obtain necessary supporting documentation (e.g., physician scripts, referrals) in order to access your MO HealthNet benefits
+By consenting, you state you understand and agree that your MO HealthNet insurance will be billed to partially pay the cost of IEP services and that the necessary information about your child and the IEP services may be shared with the MO HealthNet Division, a contracted billing agent, and/or a physician to obtain necessary supporting documentation (e.g., physician scripts, referrals) in order to access your MO HealthNet benefits.

 Can you be required to enroll with the MO HealthNet Division (MHD) for public insurance?
-You cannot be required to sign up for or enroll in public insurance for your child to receive a free appropriate public education, including IEP services programs.
-What if you change your mind?
-You have the right to withdraw consent to disclose your child's personally identifiable information to the MO HealthNet Division for billing purposes at any time.
+You cannot be required to sign up for or enroll in public insurance for your child to receive a free appropriate public education, including IEP services.

-Will your consent affect your family's MO HealthNet benefits?
+Will your consent affect your family's MO

+HealthNet benefits?

-No. Reimbursed services provided by your school district do not limit coverage, change eligibility, affect benefits, or count against visit or funding limits in MO HealthNet
+No. Reimbursed services provided by your school district do not limit coverage, change eligibility, affect benefits, or count against visit or funding limits in MO HealthNet programs.